nowazrabbani/nowazrabbani.github.io/research.md

 <b><i>Why does the MoE model save training compute?
 How much computational resource does MoE save?</i></b>
 </p>

-Our contributions:

-1. We provide the first theoretical generalization analysis of MoE with patch/token-level routing.
-Our analysis shows that the architecture can achieve the same generalization performance as its dense counterpart while reducing the computational complexity by a polynomial order of $$n/l$$.
-Here, $$n$$ is the sequence length and $$l$$ is the number of patches/tokens processed by each expert.
-2. We theoretically prove that the routers of an MoE layer learn to dispatch similar patches/tokens to the same expert.
-This allows the experts to learn with lower complexity compared to dense models, as the interference from dissimilar patches/tokens is greatly reduced.
-We also prove that the complexity of learning the router to achieve this discriminative property is insignificant compared to learning the experts or dense models.
-3. We empirically demonstrate the sample-efficient mode of operation of patch/token-level MoE for the first time in the literature with CNN type architecture.

 <div style="display:flex; gap:20px; justify-content:center; margin:2em 0;">
   <figure style="width:30%; text-align:center;">
     <img src="/assets/pMoE_c_1.png" style="max-width:100%;">